Marfeel/MarfeelTestDrive/EXAM.md

 * Select an __IMG__ element

->I take the second image of the HTML collection:
+>I take the third image of the HTML collection:
 >>document.getElementsByTagName('img')[2]

 * Select all __H2__ elements